-The medical providers at VIMG range from an interventional pain management physician, board certified physician assistant and a registered nurse all working collaboratively for the greater good of the patient.
+The medical providers at VIMG range from an interventional pain management physician and board certified physician in neurology, pain medicine and addiction medicine along with a registered nurse all working collaboratively for the greater good of the patient.
 Our medical services start conservative with empowering patients to take full charge of their health condition.
 This involves lifestyle and nutritional analysis along with in depth case histories and examinations to find out the root of a patient's pain, not just the symptoms.
 Our medical providers work collaboratively with our other providers in ensuring the highest continuity of care available anywhere.

 Our physical therapy team is an integral part of Vail Integrative Medical Group.
 VIMG prides itself on providing not just fast and effective relief but also comprehensive rehabilitation services.